puppetlabs/device_manager/README.md

 ### Puppet Job

-On versions of Puppet Enterprise (2017.2.x or lower) that do not support tasks, this module provides an `autorun` parameter which can be used by the `puppet job` command to indirectly orchestrate a `puppet device` run via a `puppet agent` run on the (proxy) Puppet agent.
+On versions of Puppet Enterprise (2017.2.x or lower) that do not support tasks, this module provides an `run_via_exec` parameter which can be used by the `puppet job` command to indirectly orchestrate a `puppet device` run via a `puppet agent` run on the (proxy) Puppet agent.

-To orchestrate a run of the `puppet device` command (for each device with `autorun` set to true) on a specified Puppet agent:
+To orchestrate a run of the `puppet device` command (for each device with `run_via_exec` set to true) on a specified Puppet agent:

 ~~~
 puppet job run --nodes 'agent.example.com'
 ~~~

-To orchestrate a run of the `puppet device` command (for each device with `autorun` set to true) on a Puppet agent identified by a PuppetDB query:
+To orchestrate a run of the `puppet device` command (for each device with `run_via_exec` set to true) on a Puppet agent identified by a PuppetDB query:

 ~~~
 puppet job run --query 'inventory { facts.puppet_devices."bigip.example.com" = true }'